jerryjappinen/baseline-php/readme.md

 ## Usage

-Simply include Baseline.php in the beginning of your PHP script:
+Simply include the baseline.php source file in the beginning of your PHP script:

 	require_once 'baseline.php';